Rohit04121998/Anime-Analysis/README.md

 ![My Image](https://github.com/Rohit04121998/Anime-Analysis/blob/main/assets/background-image.jpg)

 Welcome to the Anime Analysis repository!
-This project leverages data from the Anilist GraphQL API to provide insights into anime lists, focusing on various statuses such as COMPLETED, CURRENT, and PLANNING.
+This project leverages data from the Anilist GraphQL API to provide insights into anime lists, focusing on various statuses such as COMPLETED and CURRENT.
 With this tool, you can explore and analyze your anime preferences effectively!

 ## Motivation 💪